 Nursing your baby in a carrier is great because you have both of your hands-free while nursing, so you can run errands or do house chores while feeding your baby.

-A carrier also acts like a cover, so you don’t have to worry about people seeing your stomach or your boob.
+A carrier also acts as a cover, so you don’t have to worry about people seeing your stomach or your boob.
 If you want extra security, you can also throw a cover on while nursing your baby in a carrier.

 6. Pick the right spot for YOU.